Are you a professional and looking for the best coffee shops to work in Newcastle?

 Where: 12 Brentwood Av, West Jesmond, Newcastle Upon Tyne, NE2 3DH

-This coffee spot is great if you like to work that little bit later, and if you couldn’t tell by the name, if you love cake.
+This coffee spot is great if you like to relax in a cosy environment that little bit later, and if you couldn’t tell by the name, if you love cake.

-Cake Stories has a small outdoor area if you prefer some fresh air while you work, but what is great about this cafe is the tables that are separated by screens to offer some privacy if you have to jump on an impromptu Zoom meeting!
+Cake Stories has a small outdoor area if you prefer some fresh air while you work, but what is great about this cafe is the cosy seating inside that is the perfect location if the weather isn’t quite so nice!

 The large front window lets in plenty of light, and if you are working until dark, the twinkly lights offer a pleasant, homey atmosphere to see you through to the end of the working day.